ankurkohli007/Artificial_Intelligent_4_Robotics_2_Assignment_I/README.md

 ![alt text](image5.png)

-Above figure defines the results after the plan computation of Problem 4.
+Above figure defines the results after the plan computation of **Problem 4**.
 It highlights the action duration i.e. action cost of the plan.
 Also, describes the plan execution such as mover robots performance to accomplish the goal.

 In the above figures it shows that mover robots is giving first priority to the fragile crates to carry from the initial position to the final position i.e. loading bay.